For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - Built-in customer surveys: Integrates directly with ProProfs Survey Maker to send CSAT or NPS surveys automatically after a ticket is closed.

-My perspective on where ProProfs Help Desk works best:
+My take on ProProfs Help Desk:

 | Pros | Cons |